EDCD/EDDI/VoiceAttack.md

 Variables set with this events are as follows:

-  * {TXT:EDDI docking denied reason} The station at which the commander has been denied docking
+  * {TXT:EDDI docking denied reason} The reason why commander has been denied docking (too far, fighter deployed etc)
   * {TXT:EDDI docking denied station} The station at which the commander has been denied docking

 ### Docking granted